 Migrant Zine Collective is an activist-based zine collective aiming to amplify, celebrate and share the voices of migrants of colour in Aotearoa (New Zealand).
 The collective was founded in 2017 upon the release of GEN M (short for “Generation Migrant”), a zine collated and self-published by Helen Yeung in the hopes of celebrating her Hong Kong-Chinese diasporic background, along with the personal stories of other migrant youth in Tāmaki Makaurau (Auckland).
 The collective is currently co-organised by a passionate group of women of colour, and has since expanded its work to a range of zine workshops, community events, pop-up libraries and digital collaborations both locally and around the globe.

 Our Work: Migrant Zine Collective has facilitated workshops in partnership with a number of local organisations and community groups.
 This includes Auckland Libraries, Shakti New Zealand, Mangere Arts Centre – Nga Tohu o Uenuku, Aotearoa Asian Arts Hui, Massey University, Mairangi Arts Centre, First Thursdays, Albert-Eden Local Board, NZ International Comedy Festival, Strange Goods, Te Manawa, Objectspace, Belong Aotearoa and Shared Lines Collaborative.

 Internationally, we have worked with a number of organisations and groups, including Musubi Hong Kong, Kon Len Knhom, and Harvard Immigration Project.
 In 2019, we successfully launched our first Migrant Zine POP-UP Library at Sticky Institute in Melbourne, Australia.
-Our works have also been featured in various countries including Hong Kong, Malaysia, Cambodia, Australia and the US, with our most recent displays at Xerox Days Zine Market, Story Street (a mobile decolonial library space) in so-called “Australia,” Hong Kong Art Book Fair 2020 and the Birdo Flugas gallery in Sendai, Japan.
+Our works have also been featured in various countries including Hong Kong, Malaysia, Cambodia, Australia and the US.

 Our Inspirations: Our work is inspired by Shakti Youth, a group of young people from Asian, African and Middle Eastern backgrounds passionate about social justice and building towards a violence-free future in Aotearoa; and Mellow Yellow Aotearoa, a space which has existed since 2006 for Asian feminists to challenge colonialism, racism, sexism and all forms of unjust social hierarchy.